 Most Curriculum Areas highlight the students' exercise books as the most important tool for revision purposes.
 The tests are predominantly on what has been covered over the past term although content of the test builds up over the academic year.
 It is also worth referring to the 'Frameworks For Learning' for further information.

 The Therapy Section of the school website contains a wealth of revision resources for each year group.

 How to revise?

 Revision is a skill that learners need to familiarise themselves with.
 Our Secrets of Success Revision Guide should provide you with some ideas of how to revise.

 Students have access to our online revsion and homework platforms which contain lots of really useful revsion materials.

 Feedback from the tests

 Students should receive feedback from two sources.
-Firstly they will receive a raw score - which tells them how many marks they have gained; this will be supported by some analysis of how they have done in particular areas, with strengths highlighted along with specific areas for development.
+Firstly, they will receive a raw score which tells them how many marks they have gained; this will be supported by some analysis of how they have done in particular areas, with strengths highlighted along with specific areas for developments.

 Secondly, we will send home short reports with Progress Statements on which are a comparision of how students have done compared to students with a similar starting point.
 These are useful to see how well students are progressing and also how much effort is being made in each subject area.